The mass accretion history of dark matter haloes down to Earth mass: Conclusion and Discussion

 We compare the MAHs of our simulated dark matter haloes with five representative analytical models, two of which were derived directly from EPS theory, while the rest were based on merging trees extracted either from Monte Carlo realizations or from cosmological N-body simulations.
 Overall, all these models are in reasonable agreement with our simulations, but the level of agreement varies with halo mass and redshift.
 For relatively massive haloes, $M>10^{10}\ h^{-1}\mathrm{M_{\odot}}$ the empirical models generally agree better with our simulation data than the analytic models based on EPS theory.
 This is not perhaps surprising since the empirical models were calibrated using N-body simulations which only resolve relatively massive haloes.
 At lower mass, the analytic models are superior and match our numerical data accurately except for masses $\sim 10^{-6}\ h^{-1}\mathrm{M_{\odot}}$, the least massive sample we considered.

 We further examine the impact of local density on the MAHs of dark matter haloes using a large-volume N-body cosmological simulation -- the Millennium-II.
 As expected from the assembly bias effect \citep{gao2005age, gao2007assembly}, we find that local environment density does affect the MAHs of dark matter haloes: for haloes of given mass halo, those residing in high-density regions assemble systematically earlier than their counterparts residing in low-density regions.
 However, the impact is only strong for high density regions and when the local density is defined within small radii.
-For low-density regions, differences of $<20\%$ are found between the mean MAH of haloes in regions in the lowest $10\%$ of the overdensity distribution and those of haloes in regions of typical overdensity.
+For low-density regions, differences of $<20\%$ are found between the median MAH of haloes in regions in the lowest $10\%$ of the overdensity distribution and those of haloes in regions of typical overdensity.
 The impact of environment overdensity on the MAHs is similar for our $10^{10}$ and $10^{11}\, h^{-1}\mathrm{M_{\odot}}$ halo samples, suggesting a weak correlation with halo mass consistent with that already known for the assembly bias effect \citep[e.g.][]{boylan2009resolving}.
 Furthermore, we do not see stronger density effects for the MAHs of haloes in the lowest $2\%$, rather than the lowest $10\%$, of the overdensity distribution.
 MAHs depend at most weakly on environment density in the extreme low-density tail.
-Taken together, we conclude that the impact of local density on MAHs is mild, except possibly in substantially overdense regions.
-Hence, a combination of existing analytical and empirical MAH models can provide reliable predictions over the entire halo mass range that is populated at $z=0$ if the dark matter is made up of WIMPs.
+Taken together, if these results can be extrapolated to lower halo mass, we tentatively conclude that the impact of local density on MAHs is mild, except possibly in substantially overdense regions.
+Hence, a combination of existing analytical and empirical MAH models appears to provide reliable predictions for MAHs of dark matter haloes down to $1/1000$ of their masses at the present day over the entire halo mass range that is populated at $z=0$ if the dark matter is made up of WIMPs.
 Depending on the mass range of interest, one can choose the best model according to the results presented in this paper.